 Today I’m excited to announce my latest Tote Bag Sewing Pattern, the Derby Tote.
 It’s a great simple tote bag that is easy to sew and can be customized a bunch of different ways.
-This project would be perfect if you’re just learning to sew or are more experienced and need to make a project quick!
+This tote bag pattern is perfect for beginners.
+I hope you’ll like it whether you’re just learning to sew or are more experienced and need to make a project quick!

 That night I sat down and designed the Derby Tote.
 I was working with my Derby Style fabric at the time and thought it would work perfectly with that style of fabric.
 I ended up teaching the tote bag as a class for Snap last year.
 Which was fun and crazy all at the same time.